On $k$-jet field approximations to geodesic deviation equations: Non-linear approximation schemes and higher order geodesic deviation equations. Application to pseudo-Finsler structures

-The spray $\mathcal{S}$ should not be necessarily affine, that is, the components of $M$ are not necessarily functions on $M$.
+In the generalized Ba{\.z}a{\'n}ski's theory the spray $\mathcal{S}$ is not necessarily affine, that is, the connection coefficients of $\Gamma^\mu_{\nu\rho}$ are not necessarily functions on $M$.
 In particular, one can consider {\it Finsler sprays} living on the slit tangent bundle $N=TM\setminus\{0\}$.
-Finsler geometry is thoroughly developed in standard treaters as \cite{Bao, BaoChernShen:2000}.
-However, the most interesting counterpart for applications in physics corresponds to Finsler space-times with Lorentzian signature lacks of an universally accepted framework.

-In this work we adopt the following generalization of the Finsler space-time notion from \cite{Beem:1970} to arbitrary signature, \begin{definition} A pseudo-Finsler structure is a pair $(M,L)$ where \begin{itemize} \item $M$ is an $n$-dimensional real, second countable, Hausdorff $C^{\infty}$-manifold. \item $L:N\longrightarrow R$ is a real smooth function such that \begin{itemize} \item $L(x,\cdot)$ is positive homogeneous of degree two in the variable $y$,
+A direct generalization of the notion of Finsler spacetime in \cite{Beem:1970} to the analogous notion in pseudo-Finsler structures, \begin{definition} A pseudo-Finsler structure of signature $(p,q)$ is a pair $(M,L)$ where \begin{itemize} \item $M$ is an $n$-dimensional real and smooth manifold, \item $L:N\longrightarrow R$ is a real smooth function such that \begin{itemize} \item $L(x,\cdot)$ is positive homogeneous of degree two in the variable $\dot{x}$,

 \item The {\it vertical Hessian}